signalogic/SigSRF_SDK/codecs_readme.md

 <a name="DSCodecDecode"></a>
 ## DSCodecDecode

-DSCodecDecode() decodes one or more frames using one or more decoder instance handles, and returns length of decoded media frame(s) (in bytes).
+DSCodecDecode() decodes one or more frames using one or more decoder instance handles, returning amount of decoded media frame(s) (in bytes).

 ```c++
 int DSCodecDecode(HCODEC*          hCodec,           /* pointer to one or more codec instance handles, as specified by numChan */